HITECHCRIME/HC_SG237_Radva_imyrgod/README.md

 brave face to the tragedy of the traces that are gone with every word he says

+(...)

+i mean fuck this shit
 relentless pressure
-i mean fuck this shit
-just fix me
+just fix me next

 x x x
 i mean fuck this shit